If there is a more typically Swiss tagline than "We plan your spontaneity," I have yet to hear it.

 But there is not another boot print to be seen.
 In fact, there is no sight of the wildlife itself - unsurprising given the deafening crunch of our shoes as they puncture the snow.

 As we stop to photograph the view, I exclaim that we would never have come to this obscure, yet beautiful corner of Switzerland on our own.
 SparseDetails, engrossed in her Instagram story, looks up and replies: "There is no show-shoe emoji."
 We are both right.

 A little further on, the path leads to a frozen river and we come to a dead stop.
-For a good fifteen minutes we stare at the blue-green obstacle.
-But the impeding snowstorm and potential bears lead us to pluck up the courage to tentatively cross.
+For a good fifteen minutes, we stare at the blue-green obstacle.
+But the impending snowstorm and potential bears lead us to pluck up the courage to tentatively cross.